I'm going to show you how to write the perfect medical school personal statement.

-Looking at my numbers this would be over 30 students who’ve been lucky enough to work with me and then gone one to live their dreams as a newly accepted medical school student who is just four years away from being a doctor.
+Looking at my numbers this would be over 30 students who’ve been lucky enough to work with me and then gone on to live their dreams as a newly accepted medical school student who is just four years away from being a doctor.

-If you would like to discover how each step works and how you can apply this framework to your personal statement, then click here to get “Writing the Perfect Personal Statement for Medical School Admission Success ” which reveals the exact process you can follow when you stare at that blank computer screen, not sure how to begin.
+If you would like to discover how each step works and how you can apply this framework to your personal statement, then click here to get “ The Perfect Personal Statement for Medical School Admission Success ” which reveals the exact process you can follow when you stare. that blank computer screen, not sure how to start.

-Don't delay, don't procrastinate, you need to take action now.
+Don't delay, don't procrastinate, take action now.

 I wouldn’t leave my medical school future in the hands of someone who just happens to be in some online forum and agrees to give your essay a once over.

 Besides, applicants have been rejected from medical school despite having a strong GPA and high MCAT score due to the contents of their medical school essay.

 Go ahead and discover how you can write your way to medical school and start having medical school options like Joanna, all because you finally figured out the framework for writing a compelling medical school personal statement.

 Are you ready to write your way to medical school?

 Would you like to help write the perfect medical school essay that has AdComs drooling about your application leaving them with choice but to invite you to a medical school interview?

 Work with me and you can be the next premed who has a medical school acceptance.